Keep your whānau safe from measles

 It’s important to note that complications are most frequently seen in children under 5 years old and adults over the age of 30 years old.
 Children who are lacking essential nutrients like vitamin A, or those with weakened immune systems are more susceptible to complications.

 The best and most effective way to ensure protection against measles is vaccination.
-This will not only protect you and your family – it also helps to prevent spreading in the community.
+This will not only protect you and your family – it also helps to prevent the spreading of the virus within the community.

-There are two doses of MMR vaccine given, the first provides a 95% chance of protection, and a second will increase that number to 99%.
+There are two doses of MMR vaccine given: the first provides a 95% chance of protection, and the second will increase that number to 99%.
 Not many fully vaccinated people catch measles, but if they do, their illness is usually less severe, and they’re less likely to spread it to others.

 Vaccination is available at no cost for individuals under the age of 18 and for those over 18 who qualify for free healthcare services in New Zealand.

-If you are unsure whether or not you’ve received this, contact your healthcare provider to check your details on the system.
+If you are unsure whether or not you’ve received this vaccine, contact your healthcare provider to check for you.

-It’s not recommended to get the measles vaccine if:
+It is not recommended that you get the measles (MMR) vaccine if:

 • You’re pregnant